Amira-Nayel/back-end-insight-learn/README.md

 ## Description:
-This Django project is designed to provide various functionalities for managing session data.
+This Django project provides a comprehensive system for managing and analyzing users session's data.
 It consists of four apps: api, authapi, fetchapi, mlintegration.

 ## Usage:
 first app (api):